Arts + Culture

 Fort Dodge Fine Arts Association

-The Fort Dodge Fine Arts Association is inspiring a vibrant community by fostering creativity and celebrating life through the arts.
-The FDFAA has multiple members and events, and utilizes social media to spread news of the arts in the area.
+The Fort Dodge Fine Arts Association’s mission is to inspire a vibrant community by fostering creativity and celebrating life through the arts.
+They work towards success through artist events, art shows, and live performances at their newly-renovated Phillips Auditorium.

 WEBSITE